DeloitteDigitalUK/jira-agile-metrics/README.md

 - `Histogram data: <filename>.[csv,xlsx,json]` – Calculate data to draw a cycle time histogram and write to file.
 Hint: Plot as a column chart.
 - `Throughput data: <filename>.[csv,xlsx,json]` – Calculate daily throughput
    data and write to file.
 Hint: Plot as a column chart.
+Respects the `Throughput frequency` setting (see below).
 - `Percentiles data: <filename>.[csv,xlsx,json]` – Calculate cycle time
    percentiles and write to file.